 Here’s the best way to go about it:

-Everyone can request a free annual credit report from each of the three main credit bureaus: TransUnion, Experian, and Equifax.
-Their reports are the same ones lenders use to calculate consumer credit scores, which means they can provide valuable insight into any limiting factors.
-They’re a helpful reference throughout any free credit repair journey.
+Their reports are the same ones lenders use to calculate consumer credit scores and FICO scores, which means they can provide valuable insight into any limiting factors.
+You can also get copies at annualcreditreport.com.
+Knowing what’s in your credit file will be essential throughout any free credit repair journey.

-The easiest way to boost a credit score is to correct any negative credit report errors.
-It’s not instantaneous and still requires a bit of paperwork, but disputing and removing a problematic item is typically the lowest hanging fruit.
+The easiest way to boost a credit score is to correct any negative information on your credit report.
+Fixing errors is not instantaneous and still requires submitting a credit dispute letter, but disputing and removing incorrect information is typically the lowest hanging fruit.
 It may also represent a larger problem like identity theft, so make sure to verify everything in each credit report.

 With credit reports in hand, it’s much easier to create an efficient strategy for fixing bad credit.
 There are only five general factors that affect credit scores, and people can easily find which ones are holding them back using the details in their reports.
 The details in the reports can also help create an estimate of how long it will take to meaningfully improve a person’s credit scores.

-After removing the negative track record as much as possible, start writing a more positive story.
+After removing the negative track record as much as possible, start writing a more positive story until you have good credit.
 The best way to do that is to take out a secured credit card with a reasonable limit and use it sparingly.
 Try to keep the balance below 30%, and make sure to pay it off each month in full.
+Or consider a credit builder loan, which helps build credit and savings.

 While paying off debt and keeping up with payments should take priority, there are other (slightly less impactful) mistakes to avoid.
-For example, even after catching up on old credit cards, try not to close any of them.
+For example, even after catching up on credit card debt, try not to close any of your accounts.
 That can lower a person’s overall utilization and the average age of their credit accounts.

-Remember, lenders calculate credit scores using five general factors: payment history, outstanding balances and utilization, length of credit history, new credit activities, and credit diversity.
+Remember, lenders calculate credit scores based on a credit profile using five key factors: payment history, outstanding balances and utilization, length of credit history, new credit activities, and credit diversity.
 The first two are the most important (roughly 65%) parts of a person’s credit score, but the others can make or break a person’s credit.

 While it’s impossible to say exactly how long it takes to repair a credit score, it is safe to say that it will take most people somewhere between a few months and a few years of good behavior to turn things around.